Attribution reports and conversion data

 This report gives you a high-level look at the steps your customers take or pages they look at on their way to completing a conversion.

-This shows that most of your conversions happen after multiple clicks, which tells you that there might be some opportunities to refine your keywords and ads.
+You can use the Path Length report to look at clicks.
+For example, if you see that most of your conversions happen after multiple clicks, there might be some opportunities to refine your keywords and ads.
 Keep in mind, this report only reflects the keywords and ads in your account, so if these paths of clicks seem shorter than you might expect, that's why.

 You can also use the Path Length report to look at impressions.
 For example, you can see whether most conversions happen after the customer searches multiple times or the first time he or she sees your ad.